Genivia/ugrep/README.md

                   Only the line number of a matching line is output.
 The line number counter is reset for each file processed.

-           --files, -%%
-                  Boolean file matching mode, the opposite of --lines.
-When combined with option --bool, matches a file if all Boolean conditions are satisfied.
-For example, --bool --files 'A B|C -D' matches a file if some lines match `A', and some lines match either `B' or `C', and no line matches `D'.
-See also options --and, --andnot, --not, --bool and --lines.
-The double short option -%% enables options --bool --files.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression using PCRE2.
 Note that Perl pattern matching differs from the default grep POSIX